General Health Information

 - Written permission from the doctor indicating the necessity of medication at school for more than two weeks.

 - Written permission from the parent or guardian for medication that needs to be administered at school for less than two weeks.

 - All medications sent to school must be kept and administered in the Health Services office by the Health Services personnel.

 - All medication must be sent in the current and original prescription labeled container from their pharmacy.

 - Narcotic pain medications will not be given at school, i.e. Vicodin, Tylenol with Codeine, Darvocet, Percocet, etc. If students need narcotic pain medications, they are not ready to return to school.

 Health Services does not stock any over-the-counter medications (Benadryl, Tylenol, cough drops, etc.) for students or staff.
 See Medication Law for more information.

 Health Services does not supply any personal hygiene products.
 Students are responsible for deodorant, clean gym clothing, sanitary products and any other items for hygiene care.
 In the secondary schools, dispensers for sanitary products are available in the women's restroom for $0.25.
 Please be sure your student is prepared with necessary hygiene products.

 Significant Health Concerns

-If a student has a significant health concern that has been diagnosed by a physician, please complete an Action Plan related to their concern.
+If a student has a significant health concern that has been diagnosed by a Health Care Provider, please complete an Action Plan related to their concern.
 Each school year a new action plan needs to be completed and submitted.
 Action plans allow school personnel to respond quickly to treat students, minimize classroom disruption, potentially eliminate emergency situations, and assist the student's quick return to the classroom.